Causes of Coronary Artery Disease

 Having a sedentary lifestyle (limited activity or exercise) can increase your risk of developing coronary artery disease because it often leads to some of the conditions listed above.

-Family history of heart disease also increases your risk.
-If your father or a brother was diagnosed with heart disease before age 55, or if your mother or a sister was diagnosed before age 65, you have a greater risk of being diagnosed with heart disease, according to NHLBI.
+If your father or a brother was diagnosed with heart disease before age 55, or if your mother or a sister was diagnosed before age 65, you have a greater risk of being diagnosed with heart disease.

 If you are worried that you may be at risk for heart disease, be sure to talk with your doctor about ways to reduce your risk.
-And be sure to speak with you doctor before starting any exercise program to decide what is right for you.
+And talk to your doctor before starting any exercise program to decide what is right for you.

 Diagnosis and Treatment Options